Semantic Security for Quantum Wiretap Channels: Semantic Security with BRI Functions

 Note that the bound in \Cref{lvxshbcqc} is technically different from the classical version in \cite[Lemma~26]{Wi/Bo}, which bounds the leakage in terms of a max mutual information.
 As for now, we are only able to prove the lemma for finite dimensional quantum systems, while the classical version is valid also for infinite classical systems.

-\begin{remark} Using different type of functions instead of BRI functions, Hayashi and Matsumoto~\cite{Hay/Mat} show a lemma similar to \Cref{lvxshbcqc} in the case of a single message (i.e., for resolvability) and for ordinary classical channels.
+\begin{remark} Using different type of functions instead of BRI functions, Hayashi and Matsumoto show~\cite[Theorem~17 and Lemma~21]{Hay/Mat} which is a result similar to \Cref{lvxshbcqc} in the case of a single message (i.e., for resolvability~\cite[Theorem~17]{Hay/Mat}) and for ordinary classical channels.
 It is straightforward to extend this to the case of several messages and subnormalized channels.
 The function class of Hayashi and Matsumoto is defined via the function inverses in terms of group homomorphisms.
-The example given in~\cite{Hay/Mat}, while efficiently computable, requires a longer seed than the best-known BRI function, which is not known to be efficiently computable. \end{remark}
+The example given in~\cite{Va/Ha} uses a short seed for strong security.
+It is still open whether the seed required in \cite{Hay/Mat} for semantic secrecy can be as short as for the BRI security functions in this work.
+The size of the seed is a part of complexity of the code once it is derandomized, it may partially influence the efficiency of the code and the finite rates achieved for a finite number of channel uses.
+During the completion of this work, new efficient functions with an efficient randomness size were proven to achieve semantic security in the classical setting~\cite{WB21}.
+We expect these functions to provide semantic security also for quantum channels. \end{remark}

 For completeness, the proof of \Cref{eq:second-eigenvalue} follows here.
 Afterwards, we will continue the chain of inequalities and bound the $V$ dependent term of \Cref{lvxshbcqc}. \begin{lemma} \one{{\mathbf{1}}}